zyedidia/micro/runtime/help/help.md

 	colorschemes:

 	* default: this is the default colorscheme.

 	* solarized: this is the solarized colorscheme (used in the screenshot).
 	  You should have the solarized color palette in your terminal to use it.

 	* solarized-tc: this is the solarized colorscheme for true color, just make sure your terminal supports true color before using it and that the MICRO_TRUECOLOR environment variable is set to 1 before starting micro.

+	* monokai-tc: this is the monokai colorscheme.
+It requires true color to look perfect, but the 256 color approximation looks good as well.

+	* atom-dark-tc: this colorscheme is based off of Atom's "dark" colorscheme.
+	  It requires true color to look good.

 * `tabsize`: sets the tab size to `option`